xmartlabs/XLData/README.md

 Usage
 -------------------

-`XLData` supports many different scenarios from in-memory data sets to core data data sets and  remote sync of data sets.
+`XLData` supports different scenarios from in-memory to core data data sets, and remote data set sync.
 In this section we'll briefly explain how it can be used in typical scenarios.
 For a more detailed explanation please take a look at the [Examples ](/tree/master/Examples) folder.

 ####Data Store table/collection view controller

-* Make your concrete view controller extends from `XLDataStoreController`
+* Create a view controller object that extends from `XLDataStoreController`

-* Add sections (`XLDataSectionStore` instance) and then items to a section.
+* Add sections (`XLDataSectionStore` objects) and then items (any object) to a section.
 Items can be of any type ;)
 ```obj-c
 [self.dataStore addDataSection:[XLDataSectionStore dataSectionStoreWithTitle:@"Example"]];
 [self.dataStore addDataItem:@{@"title": "Row title 1"}];
 [self.dataStore addDataItem:@{@"title": "Row title 2"}];
 ```

-* Return the cell:
+* Provide either the table or collection view cell:
 ```obj-c
 -(UITableViewCell *)tableView:(UITableView *)tableView cellForRowAtIndexPath:(NSIndexPath *)indexPath
 {